 What has been the best moment of running 2000 Trees?

 “It sounds cheesy but every year there’s so many, the atmosphere and the vibe at Trees Is so special.
 Everyone goes away having had a good time and you take credit for putting those things together.
-It’s being able to spend time with your friends (6 organisers) and family, friends and volunteers that come along for the event.
+It’s being able to spend time with your friends (6 organisers), family, and volunteers that come along for the event.
 Seeing everyone having a good time and receiving emails from people and volunteers of how much they enjoyed the event.

 So, in the end how did you survive.

 With no event 'Trees' faced significant debts, that was until a crowdfunding appeal raised an astonishing £120,000 from 1,361 people to help keep the festival alive.
 Comments on the appeals funding page revealed the level of support it enjoyed:

 "This festival is responsible for some of the best memories of my life, growing up.
 They deserve nothing less,’ ‘You were my first ever festival 4 years ago at the age of 47 and I would love to continue my love affair with you for many years to come’."

 “It blew us away,” says Rea.
 “It secured the future of the festival and was a silver lining to a horrible situation.
 You hope, but you never know, and then to see that level of support was just a testament to the fans we have.”